dhiidha1300/sabiquun_app/HOME_PAGE_ENHANCEMENT_PLAN.md

 ### 8. Notification System
 **Question:** Is the notification system implemented?
-(For profile menu preview)
+(For profile menu preview) **Answer:** no the notification system is not yet implemented, therefor you can implement simple placeholder.
 **Context:**
 - Enhanced profile menu wants to show "🔔 Notifications (3 new)"
 - Need to know if notification data source exists

 ### 9. Onboarding Persistence
 **Question:** How should onboarding state be stored?
+**Answer:** use your best judgement about the best practices in the industry.
 **Options:**
 - A) Local storage (SharedPreferences)
 - B) Database (Supabase user settings)